jcstill/scripts/README.md

-monitor | Combination of all the individual scripts I had to deal with displays mousewake | Disable Mouse/Keyboard Wakeups from suspend net-rec | Reset nmcli to dhcp and request address from dhcp server transfer | Upload a file to transfer.sh
+monitor | Combination of all the individual scripts I had to deal with displays mousewake | Disable Mouse/Keyboard Wakeups from suspend net-rec | Reset nmcli to dhcp and request address from dhcp server pdftool | Tool to modify PDFs (basically a gs wrapper) transfer | Upload a file to transfer.sh

 ### Scripts Used by my Polybar setup: